NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Mountain Oni.md

     desc: "DC 25, attack +17; __2nd __  _[[Spells/Invisibility|Invisibility (At Will, Self Only)]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph,primal) The mountain oni can take on the appearance of any Medium or Large humanoid creature.
-This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).\n"
+This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).\n\n* * *\n"

   - name: "Thundering Iron"
     desc: "`pf2:2`  The oni lifts their tetsubo and brings it down in a deafening peal.
 They make a tetsubo Strike.
-On a success, the target takes an additional 1d10 sonic damage.\nEach creature in a 10-foot emanation around the target, other than the oni, take this damage as well and is pushed 5 feet away from the target."
+On a success, the target takes an additional 1d10 sonic damage.\n\nEach creature in a 10-foot emanation around the target, other than the oni, take this damage as well and is pushed 5 feet away from the target."

 ```